Last Updated: May 2026 | Author: Robert

 If you do not participate in any of the programs listed above, you can still qualify based strictly on your gross household income.

-The federal rule states your household income must be at or below 135% of the Federal Poverty Guidelines (FPG) for the Lifeline program, though some expanded subsidies may allow up to 200%.
+The federal rule for 2026 strictly states your household income must be at or below 135% of the Federal Poverty Guidelines (FPG) for the Lifeline program.

 Phase 3: The National Verifier Application Form (The Step-by-Step Guide)